auca/com.121/Practice/Practice_02.md

 the assembly in GDB.
 Step through the code to analyze how it works.
-Try to rewrite your program by only using one-way if constructs and the `goto` statement to jump in the code's flow to various labels similar to how the assembly was structured in GDB for the `while` loop.
-The source file should be named `07.goto.c` Rewrite the `for` loopin 32-bit x86 inline assembly.
+Try to rewrite your program by only using one-way if constructs and the `goto` statement to jump in the code's flow to various labels similar to how the assembly was structured in GDB for the `for` loop.
+The source file should be named `07.goto.c` Rewrite the `for` loop in 32-bit x86 inline assembly.
 Name the source file `07.inline.c`.

 ## GitHub Checkpoint #2, Part 1-3